vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 ![data-flow](/assets/posts/2020/2/aggregating-events-with-logic-app/data-flow.png)

-The solution basically takes 3 independant events (in this case, the file drops), aggregate those into a new event (custom event grid topic) which is then used to trigger another process.
+The solution basically takes 3 independent events (in this case, the file drops), aggregate those into a new event (custom event grid topic) which is then used to trigger another process.

 Now instead of having files in blob storage we could have other processes that do not emit events natively.
 For instance, a job in Databricks, or AKS, etc.  .